agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/eliminate-commented-code.md

+---
+  title: Commented-Out Code
+---
-#  Never leave 'commented code' in the source
+#  Never leave 'Commented Code' in the Source

 Comments in code are good.
 But not when they consist of old code that has been commented out of the live code.
-Git rid of that.
+Get rid of that waste.

 ## Situation